opensearch-project/documentation-website/_data-prepper/monitoring.md

 nav_order: 12
 ---

-# Monitoring
+# Monitoring Data Prepper with Metrics

-Metrics in Data Prepper are instrumented using [Micrometer.io](https://micrometer.io/).
+Monitoring metrics in Data Prepper is instrumented using [Micrometer](https://micrometer.io/).
 There are two types of metrics: JVM and system metrics, and plugin metrics.
-Prometheus is used as the default metrics backend.
+[Prometheus](https://prometheus.io/) is used as the default metrics backend.

 ## JVM and system metrics

-JVM and system metrics are Data Prepper instance runtime metrics that include metrics on classloaders, memory, garbage collection, and threads.
-See [JVM and system metrics](https://micrometer.io/docs/ref/jvm) for details.
+JVM and system metrics are runtime metrics used to monitor Data Prepper instances.
+They include metrics for classloaders, memory, garbage collection, threads, and others.
+For details, [JVM and system metrics](https://micrometer.io/docs/ref/jvm) for details.

 ### Naming

-JVM and system metrics in Data Prepper follow pre-defined names in Micrometer.io, such as `jvm_classes_loaded`, and `jvm_memory_used`.
+JVM and system metrics in Data Prepper follow pre-defined names in Micrometer, such as `jvm_classes_loaded`, and `jvm_memory_used`.

 ### Serving